CS 332

 >> imtool close all

-The User’s Guide for the Image Processing Toolbox, available online through the Help menu and in hardcopy in the CS332 library in SCI S160, provides more detailed information about how to use the Image Tool.
+Documentation for the Image Processing Toolbox, available online through the Help menu, provides more detailed information about how to use the Image Tool.

-Throughout the semester, we will use a mixture of built-in functions from the basic MATLAB system, additional functions from the Image Processing Toolbox, and custom-built software for analyzing images.
+Throughout the course, we will use a mixture of built-in functions from the basic MATLAB system, additional functions from Toolboxes such as the Image Processing, Computer Vision, or Statistics and Machine Learning Toolboxes, and custom-built software for analyzing images.
 Most of the basic MATLAB facilities that you will use are introduced in this document, and other tools will be presented as needed.